Skip to Main Content

 Choosing the right sources to support your argument is critical to the success of any essay or research project.
 Not only is it important to choose high quality sources, it is also important to consider what type of source is the best match for the information you need.
 This guide will help you understand the range of information you might use as a nursing student and future health professional, but also how to critically evaluate what you find to ensure that it is credible.

-Evaluating sources for credibility
+Evaluating Sources for Research

 Key questions when evaluating sources